Discover Our Webinars

 Satori 2.0 Webinar - Discover the new features of the innovative fNIRS analysis software

-Onn Wah Lee is a PhD student who conducted his study at the Bionics Institute and the University of Melbourne in Australia under the supervision of Prof. Colette McKay and Dr. Julia Wunderlich.
+Onn Wan Lee conducted his study at the Bionics Institute and the University of Melbourne in Australia under the supervision of Prof. Colette McKay and Dr. Julia Wunderlich.

 Franziska Klein received her Ph.D. in 2022 at the University of Oldenburg.
 Her research focus lies in the development and validation of fNIRS-based real-time applications such as neurofeedback and BCI as well as in the improvement and further development of signal processing techniques.
 Since 2022 she has also worked at the University Hospital RWTH Aachen where she transfers her experience and knowledge to clinical applications.